b7lt/TFS-Redux/README.md

 # TFS Redux
 Team Fortress Sandbox Redux.
-A totally rewritten and improved version of the original TFS plugin developed by KTM.\
+A rewritten and improved version of the original TFS plugin developed by KTM.\
 IN ALPHA, PLEASE DON'T ACTUALLY USE YET.

 ## Features (so far):